alexbelgium/hassio-addons/inadyn/README.md

 ## About

-[Inadyn] (https://github.com/troglobit/inadyn), or In-a-Dyn, is a small and simple Dynamic DNS, DDNS, client with HTTPS support.
+[Inadyn](https://github.com/troglobit/inadyn), or In-a-Dyn, is a small and simple Dynamic DNS, DDNS, client with HTTPS support.
 Commonly available in many GNU/Linux distributions, used in off the shelf routers and Internet gateways to automate the task of keeping your Internet name in sync with your public¹ IP address.
 It can also be used in installations with redundant (backup) connections to the Internet.
 Based on https://hub.docker.com/r/troglobit/inadyn
 Project house : https://github.com/troglobit/inadyn
 Some code borrowed from https://github.com/nalipaz/hassio-addons